chaunceygardiner/weewx-purple/README.md

 **THIS PLUGIN REQUIRES PYTHON 3 AND WEEWX 4**

+**Update** weewx-purple now updates loop records with pm1_0, pm2_5 and pm10_0 fields.
+These database fields are new in WeeWX 4.
+These fields correspond to PurpleAir's pm1_0_cf_1, pm2_5_cf_1 and pm10_cf_1 fields.
+If the sensor is an outdoor sensor, the fields inserted are the averages of the a and b sensors.
+Eventually, an option will be created to allow the use of the atm fields (rather than the cf_1 fields).
+Likely, an option will also be offered to skip creating a separate database since the three aforementioned fileds may be enough for many.

 ### Why?
 What does it do?

 It is advantageous to query `purlpe-proxy` for readings.  `purple-proxy`